zompi2/UE4EnhancedCodeFlow/README.md

 # Enhanced Code Flow for Unreal Engine

+## (This is a legacy version of ECF.
+For the newest version check main branch).

 This code plugin provides functions that drastically improve the quality of life during the implementation of game flow in C++.
 It works very well with gameplay programming, UI programming with a lot of transitions or in any other situation.